A Brief Discussion on Flag Enum Applications and Insights

 - Flag Enums use the

-~) operator to define composite enum items to prevent unexpected numerical results. - It is recommended to use plural names for Flag Enum types (e.g.,
+~) operator to define composite values. - It is recommended to use the

 Definition and Design Guidelines for Flag Enums

-When to encounter this issue: When you need to define a set of enums that support multiple state combinations, and you want the code to have high readability and extensibility.
+When do you encounter this problem: When you need to define a set of states that can exist simultaneously and want to explicitly express these combinations through code.

 [Flags]